 EAAs Are Effective Pre- and Post-Workout

-That being said, taking a complete amino acid protein supplement before an aerobic cardiovascular workout (like a high-intensity interval training or HIIT class), not only provides the necessary ingredients for muscle building, but also helps fight fatigue in a way that only taking BCAAs can't, by fueling your body with the amino acids that help produce dopamine and serotonin in the brain.
+That being said, taking a complete amino acid protein supplement (we recommend Perform) before an aerobic cardiovascular workout (like a high-intensity interval training or HIIT class), not only provides the necessary ingredients for muscle building, but also helps fight fatigue in a way that only taking BCAAs can't, by fueling your body with the amino acids that help produce dopamine and serotonin in the brain.

 Whether you're walking, cycling, running stairs, or jumping rope, start by taking your EAA supplement 30 minutes before your workout session.
 The biggest benefit comes when you take your EAA supplement within an hour after your workout, when your blood flow is strong and active.
 Not only will the amino acids rush in to replace damaged muscle fibers with new muscle, EAAs can also help calm unnecessary inflammation.
 That will help quicken your recovery, allowing you to feel only the good side effects of working out, like increased energy and light euphoria, instead of soreness and fatigue.